 Or wearing make up… or with our hair done a certain way… or without wrinkles… or with a tan (but not ‘too dark’).

 Yet… diversity EXISTS!
 Open your eyes when you’re out and about.
 Really SEE people.
 There’s a huge diversity of shape, size and presentation of the human form.
-Yet we’re fixated on the image we’ve been taught to believe has value and is worthy.
+Yet we’re fixated on the image we’ve been taught to believe has value, is worthy and attractive.

 How can you look your best?